NatLabs/Itertools/README.md

 - Implement a [function that hasn't been implemented yet](#unimplemented-methods)
 - Make a function more efficient
 - Suggest a new function to add to the library

-For adding functions create an issue so we can discuss it.

 ## Documentation
 For a complete lists of functions and data types, see the [Itertools documentation](https://tomijaga.github.io/Itertools.mo/index.html)